Thoughtful-App-Co/nurture/docs/features/TEND_GARDEN.md

    - Option to return to dashboard or reset

 4. **Reset (optional)**
-   - Clear all quick sort statuses
+   - Clear all tend garden statuses
-   - Start fresh sorting session
+   - Start fresh tending session
    - Useful for periodic re-evaluation

 ## Implementation Details